 You’ve chosen light fixtures, a vanity, a bathtub, towel bars, and other design details for your bathroom remodel, but you still have one decision left to make.
 You like the look of ceramic tile — or perhaps you’re more attracted to its price.
-But is ceramic tile the best choice for your bathroom?
+But is installing ceramic tile the best choice for your bathroom?

 Archaeologists continue to discover ceramic pottery from civilizations that existed thousands of years ago.
 While your bathroom’s ceramic tile floors will endure much more wear and tear than an ancient urn or pitcher, ceramic’s durability makes it ideal for use underfoot.
 You can also apply ceramic tiles to shower surrounds, backsplashes, and countertops.